This post may contain affiliate links.

 Because we travel for most of the year, we eat out a lot.
-Food is important to us and a huge part of the travel experience, my husband is a chef after all.
-We loath self catering, we eat out and usually do so 3 times every day whenever we’re in Asia.
+Food is important to us and a huge part of the travel experience, my husband was a professional chef, after all.
+We loath self-catering, we eat out and usually do so 3 times every day whenever we’re in Asia.
 Which is often.

 When we’re in restaurants, bars and cafes the other 3 order meat if that is their want.
 That’s cool and it works for us.